centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 ## Sharing files and folders with other users

 For security measures, if you make your directory readable or executable by other users you will be locked out from `ssh`'ing into the cluster.
 This prevents other users from manipulating your ssh keys and such.
-If you do wish to share we've made the directories `public_models`, `private_models` and `datasets`.
+If you do wish to share we've made the directories `/public_models`, `/private_models` and `/datasets`.
 Useable by everyone and you can share files and folders there.

-If this does not work out please message us on slack for assistance.
+## How to request a shared folder

+We can set up a folder in the /private_models directory for you to share files with your team.
+To make it easier to keep track of who is using shared folders in /private_models and be able to remove files that are no longer in use once projects are finished, we are asking everyone that needs to create a new folder to share files with their team to first fill out this brief form: https://airtable.com/appeMGyDPWhtwa3Dw/shr0sUqxVLwokliXW .
+We will then set up the folder and grant access to the relevant team members.

+This process does not apply to the /public_models folder, which should only be used for models that other teams are likely to want for their research projects.

+## Public models and datasets

+Many commonly used models (Llama, Mistral, Pythia etc.) can be found in the /public_models folder, so please check this before downloading them again.
+Similarly, some popular datasets can be found in the /datasets folder.

 ## How to request additional filesystem storage